jroper/jazzyidau/_posts/2015-03-04-sbt-declarative-dsl.md

 ## Settings are executed like a program

-Defining sbts task engine is done by giving sbt a series of settings, each setting declaring a task implementation.  sbt then executes those settings in order.
+Defining sbt's task engine is done by giving sbt a series of settings, each setting declaring a task implementation.  sbt then executes those settings in order.
 Tasks can be declared multiple times by multiple settings, the last one to execute wins.

 So where do these settings come from?
 They come from many places.
 Most obviously, they come from the build file.
 But most settings don't come from there - as you're aware, sbt defines many, many fine grained tasks, but you don't have to declare settings for these yourself.
 Most of the settings come from sbt plugins.
 One in particular that is enabled by default is the `JvmPlugin`.
 This contains all the settings necessary for building a Java or Scala program, including settings that declare the `sources` task that we saw yesterday.
 Plugin settings are executed before the settings in your build file, this means that any settings you declare in your build file will override the settings declared by the plugins.